Telvin Smith: 2017

-On January 9, 2017, the Jaguars named Doug Marrone their permanent head coach and retained Todd Wash as their defensive coordinator.
 Smith, Posluszny, and Myles Jack all remained the starting linebackers entering the regular season.

-On September 17, 2017, Smith intercepted quarterback Marcus Mariota to stop a drive that was in Jaguars' territory in a 37–16 loss to the Tennessee Titans.
+On September 17, 2017, Smith intercepted quarterback Marcus Mariota to stop a drive that was in Jaguars' territory in a 37–16 loss to the Titans.
 In Week 5, Smith recorded ten combined tackles, broke up a pass, and returned an interception by quarterback Ben Roethlisberger for a 28-yard touchdown in the Jaguars' 30–9 victory at the Pittsburgh Steelers.
 His performance in Week 5 earned him AFC Defensive Player of the Week.

-On October 25, 2017, the Jacksonville Jaguars signed Smith to a four-year, $45.05 million contract extension that includes $15.05 million guaranteed and a signing bonus of $4.05 million.
+On October 25, 2017, the Jaguars signed Smith to a four-year, $45.05 million contract extension that includes $15.05 million guaranteed and a signing bonus of $4.05 million.
 On December 3, 2017, Smith recorded seven combined tackles during a 27–24 loss at the Arizona Cardinals, but left in the third quarter after sustaining a concussion.
 He missed the following two weeks (Weeks 13-14) while he remained in concussion protocol.
 Smith finished the season with 102 combined tackles (76 solo), five pass deflections, three interceptions, one touchdown, and one sack in 14 games and 14 starts.
 On January 22, 2018, it was announced that Smith would play in the 2018 Pro Bowl as a late replacement for Jadeveon Clowney.
 He was ranked 67th by his peers on the NFL Top 100 Players of 2018.

-The Jacksonville Jaguars finished first in the AFC South with a 10–6 record and earned a playoff berth.
-On January 7, 2018, Smith recorded nine combined tackles during a 10–3 win against the Buffalo Bills in the AFC Wildcard Game.
-The following week, he made 16 combined tackles (14 solo), deflected a pass, and returned a fumble recovery by Ben Roethlisberger for a 50-yard touchdown during the second quarter of their 45–42 victory at the Pittsburgh Steelers in the AFC Divisional Round.
+The Jaguars finished first in the AFC South with a 10–6 record and earned a playoff berth.
+On January 7, 2018, Smith recorded nine combined tackles during a 10–3 win against the Bills in the AFC Wildcard Game.
+The following week, he made 16 combined tackles (14 solo), deflected a pass, and returned a fumble recovery by Ben Roethlisberger for a 50-yard touchdown during the second quarter of their 45–42 victory at the Steelers in the AFC Divisional Round.
 On January 21, 2018, Smith recorded eight solo tackles and two pass deflections as the Jaguars lost the AFC Championship Game 24–20 at the New England Patriots.